 How to Make Truffle Oil

-For the best flavor, and to ensure that you are using the real thing, you can make your own truffle oil with any type of truffle you prefer.
-The black truffle tends to have a richer flavor while the white is more delicate.
+For the best flavor, and to ensure that you are using the real thing, you can make your own with any type of truffle you prefer.
+The black varieties tend to have a richer flavor while the white is more delicate.

 Use any oil that you like, including a good olive oil.

-- 1 teaspoon fresh truffle shavings (you can also use 1/2 teaspoon of dried, or 1 teaspoon of brined – just make sure to drain thoroughly)
+- 1 teaspoon fresh truffle, (you can also use ½ teaspoon of dried, or 1 teaspoon of brined – just make sure to drain thoroughly)

 - 1 sterilized pint jar with sterile screw on lid